BernieBackcountry/WASP/README.md

 ## Features
 List the ready features here:
 - Data tables from satstar, lyngsat, and celestrak
-- Consolidated pdf master file of transponder plans from celestrak
+- Consolidated pdf master file of transponder plans from altervista

 ## Setup
 What are the project requirements/dependencies?
 Which web sources are NIPR accessible vs non-NIPR accessible?
+What is the host platform?

 Proceed to describe how to install / setup one's local environment / get started with the project.

 ## Usage
-What is the user interface for this tool (dashboard, web-based application, NIPR VAULT, Microsoft Power App via a Teams channel, Microsoft Teams page where S9A posts updated data, etc)?
+What is the user interface for this tool (dashboard or web-based application)?
 What is the ideal time interval for re-running the tool and delivering updated "master data"?

 Provide various use cases and code examples here.